buzuddha/Minidisc-label-generator/README.md

 # Output
 The label make prints 14 labels & spine labels on page 1.
 The label maker also prints slip case labels on pages 2 and 3.

+# How-to
+Download the HTML and double click.
+It'll run in any mainstream browser.